Music Source Separation in the Waveform Domain: Introduction

 Our first contribution is to adapt the Conv-Tasnet architecture, originally designed for monophonic speech separation and audio sampled at 8 kHz, to the task of stereophonic music source separation for audio sampled at 44.1 kHz.
-Our experiments show that Conv-Tasnet outperforms all previous methods by a large margin, with an SDR of $5.7$, but still under the SDR of the IRM oracle at 8.2 \citep{sisec}.
 While Conv-Tasnet separates with a high accuracy the different sources, we observed artifacts when listening to the generated audio: a constant broadband noise, hollow instruments attacks or even missing parts.
-They are especially noticeable on the \source{drums} and \source{bass} sources and we give one example on Figure~\ref{fig:mel}.
-Conv-Tasnet uses an over-complete linear representation on which it applies a mask obtained from a deep convolutional network.
-Because both the encoder and decoder are linear, the masking operation cannot synthesize new sounds.
-We conjecture that the overlap of multiples instruments sometimes lead to a loss of information that is not reversible by a masking operation.
+They are especially noticeable on the \source{drums} and \source{bass} sources and we give one example on Figure~\ref{fig:mel}, and measure it with human evaluation in Section~\ref{sec:results}.

-To overcome the limitations of Conv-Tasnet, our second contribution is to propose Demucs, a new architecture for music source separation.
+To overcome the limitations of Conv-Tasnet, we introduce Demucs, a novel architecture for music source separation.
 Similarly to Conv-Tasnet, Demucs is a deep learning model that directly operates on the raw input waveform and generates a waveform for each source.
 Demucs is inspired by models for music synthesis rather than masking approaches.
 It is a U-net architecture with a convolutional encoder and a decoder based on wide transposed convolutions with large strides inspired by recent work on music synthesis \citep{sing}.
 The other critical features of the approach are a bidirectional LSTM between the encoder and the decoder, increasing the number of channels exponentially with depth, gated linear units as activation function \citep{glu} which also allow for masking, and a new initialization scheme.